Elvis Presley's pink Cadillac: History

 On September 2, 1955, Scotty Moore drove the car into a vehicle which was passing a pick-up truck in Texarkana, Texas, causing $1000 of damage.
-Having signed his contract with RCA in November 1955, in March 1956 Elvis had the upholstery replaced, the body retouched and roof painted white.
+Having signed his contract with RCA in November 1955, in March 1956 Presley had the upholstery replaced, the body retouched and roof painted white.
 (As can be seen in the book "A Boy from Tupelo", from FTD/2012, in 1955 the Cadillac already has the white roof).

 On his return from military service in Germany in 1960, Presley lent the car to his US Army buddy Joe Esposito, having bought himself a white with pink roofed 1961 Cadillac Coupe de Ville.

 The original pink Cadillac remains on permanent display at Graceland, formerly under a carport for many years, and now resident in the auto museum.
 The car was once again brought to the front drive entrance of Graceland in June 2006, during the visit of President George W. Bush and Prime Minister of Japan Junichiro Koizumi.

 Pink Cadillacs in popular culture

 At the time, Ford Motor Co. was the only manufacturer to offer pink as a standard color.
-After the public attention to Elvis' car, many individual car owners in the 1950s began to paint their cars various shades of pink.
+After the public attention to Presley's car, many individual car owners in the 1950s began to paint their cars various shades of pink.